thosgood/this-weeks-finds/markdown/101-150/week142.md

 nice scoop for This Week's Finds, but by now it's appeared in the Notices of the AMS, so everyone knows about it:

-13) Henri Darmon, A proof of the full Shimura-Taniyama-Weil conjecture is announced, Notices of the American Mathematical Society, 46 no. 11 (December 1999), 1397-1401.
+13) Henri Darmon, "A proof of the full Shimura-Taniyama-Weil conjecture is announced", _Notices of the American Mathematical Society_, **46** no. 11 (December 1999), 1397--1401.

 Andrew Wiles proved part of this conjecture in order to prove Fermat's Last Theorem, but the conjecture is actually much more interesting than